Chuck Barris: Comebacks and setbacks

 Barris continued strongly until the mid-1970s, when ABC canceled the Dating and Newlywed games.
 This left Barris with only one show, his weekly syndicated effort The New Treasure Hunt, but the success of The Gong Show in 1976 encouraged him to revive the Dating and Newlywed games, as well as adding The $1.98 Beauty Show to his syndication empire.
 He also hosted a prime-time variety hour for NBC from February to April 1978 called The Chuck Barris Rah-Rah Show, essentially a non-competitive knock-off of Gong.

 The empire crumbled again amid the burnout of another of his creations, the 1979–1980 Three's a Crowd, in which three sets of wives and secretaries competed to see who knew more about their husbands/bosses.
 This show provoked protests from both feminist and socially conservative groups, who charged that the show deliberately exploited adultery to advocate it as a social norm.
 Most stations dropped it months before the season was over as a response to those criticisms.
-At the same time, The Newlywed Game lost the sponsorships of Ford and Procter & Gamble and earned the resentment of Jackie Autry, whose husband and business partner Gene Autry owned the show's Los Angeles outlet and production base, KTLA, because of its supposedly highly prurient content.
-So strong were the Autrys' feelings that The Newlywed Game was nearly expelled from the KTLA facilities, but the show was discontinued by the syndicator before any action occurred.
+At the same time, The Newlywed Game lost the sponsorships of Ford and Procter & Gamble and earned the resentment of Gene Autry, owner of the show's Los Angeles outlet and production base, KTLA, because of its supposedly highly prurient content.
+Autry's feelings were so strong that The Newlywed Game was nearly evicted from the KTLA facilities, but the show was discontinued by the syndicator before any action occurred.
 The Gong Show and The Dating Game also ended otherwise successful syndicated runs in 1980.

 During the winter of 1980, Barris attempted to rebuild by bringing back another game show that was not an original of his, Camouflage, in which contestants answered questions for the chance to locate a "hidden object" (such as a toaster) concealed within a cartoon-type drawing.
 Although a noncontroversial format, it lasted only a short time in syndication.
 By September 1980, for the first time in his company's history, Barris had no shows in production.

 After a year's inactivity, Barris revived Treasure Hunt again in 1981 in partnership with the original 1950s version's producer, Budd Granoff, who had become his business partner (the show itself was created by its original host, Jan Murray).
 Unlike with the 1970s version of Treasure Hunt, Barris did not have direct involvement with the production of the show itself.
 This revival, a five-day-a-week strip, lasted only one year.